shunkongcheung/express-typescript-s3-starter/readme.md

 * model:								the model for executing the restful CRUD actions
 * validations:					express-validators middleware for each restful methods

+### Options
+* for each route created by getController, root OPTIONS will return the field required.
+* the information is generated from the validations user provided (if it is a middleware of express-validators)

 ## Example
 Example can be found in `example`